canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 Documentation strings should no longer be created or modified.
 This freeze ensures that the documentation can be accurately translated.

-Exceptions to this rule may be considered before release for significant and glaring typographical errors or exceptional circumstances.
+Exceptions to this rule may be considered before the release for significant and glaring errors or exceptional circumstances.

 .. _KernelFeatureFreeze: